wso2-attic/puppet-modules/modules/wso2brs/README.md

 Copy the following files to their corresponding locations.

-1. WSO2 Business Rules Server distribution (v2.2.0) to `<PUPPET_HOME>/modules/wso2brs/files`
+1. WSO2 Business Rules Server distribution (2.1.0 or 2.2.0) to `<PUPPET_HOME>/modules/wso2brs/files`
 2. JDK 1.7_80 distribution to `<PUPPET_HOME>/modules/wso2base/files`

 ## Running WSO2 Business Rules Server in the `default` profile
 No changes to Hiera data are required to run the `default` profile.
 Copy the above mentioned files to their corresponding locations and apply the Puppet Modules.

 ## Running WSO2 Business Rules Server with clustering in specific profiles
 Do the below changes to relevant Business Rules Server profiles (`worker`, `manager`) Hiera YAML files to start the server in distributed setup.
-For more details refer [WSO2 Business Rules Server 2.2.0](https://docs.wso2.com/display/CLUSTER44x/Clustering+Business+Rules+Server) clustering guide.
+For more details refer [WSO2 Business Rules Server 2.2.0](https://docs.wso2.com/display/CLUSTER44x/Clustering+Business+Rules+Server) and [WSO2 Business Rules Server 2.1.0](https://docs.wso2.com/display/CLUSTER420/Clustering+Business+Rules+Server) clustering guide.

 1. If the Clustering Membership Scheme is `WKA`, add the Well Known Address list.